mongodb/mongo-ruby-driver/README.md

 If you have the source, you can generate the matching documentation  by typing

-    $ rake ydoc
+    $ rake docs:yard

-Then open the file ydoc/index.html in your browser.
+Then open the file docs/yard/index.html in your browser.

 # Introduction